ChapelR/harlowe-audio/docs/README.md

 Set this option to `true` or `false`.

 Controls whether audio should be preloaded when the game is started, or if audio should only be loaded as needed.
 In most cases, you'll want to preload it.

 ---

+- **the `loadDelay` option**

+Set this option to a number representing an amount of milliseconds.

+Causes the loading screen to hang for a configurable number of milliseconds after loading completes.
+Use this to fine tune for edge cases, or work around [FOUC issues](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).

+---